ScottLogic/blog/_posts/2025-11-20-communicating-architecture.md

 But this approach has a fundamental limitation: diagrams are spatial and visual, while LLMs predict text.
 An LLM can create valid syntax, but it cannot reliably judge whether a diagram will be readable, balanced, or visually coherent.

 To address this gap, AI features are emerging inside visual diagramming tools themselves — for example [Miro](https://miro.com/ai/diagram-ai/), [Lucidchart](https://www.lucidchart.com/pages/use-cases/diagram-with-AI), and dedicated tools like [Eraser](https://www.eraser.io/).
-These combine language input with layout engines, constraint solving, and interactive prompts, producing more coherent visuals while still keeping the human in control of the modelling.
+These may be able to more intelligently integrate with layout engines and can prompt a user to clarify their intent; producing more coherent visuals while still keeping a human in the loop.
+AI tools are also being integrated directly into code-bases to generate documenation, including diagrams - such as Google's [CodeWiki](https://codewiki.google/) or Devin's [DeepWiki][https://deepwiki.com/].

 LLMs also have potential to support the modelling process more directly.
 By connecting to codebases or live infrastructure, they can answer natural-language questions (“Which services call this API?”), help infer relationships, and assist in keeping architectural models aligned with the real system.
+Some examples are

 AI-assisted diagramming is most effective as augmentation rather than automation.
 By combining automated insights with natural-language interaction, these tools have the potential to reduce the effort of creating and maintaining diagrams — while architects still provide the intent, abstraction, and viewpoint needed for effective communication.